FAQ Part 4: The care and feeding of your carpet

 Location and Rotation.
 It’s best to keep your rug out of direct sunlight as much as possible; extended exposure to sunlight may cause wool fibers to become brittle over time and can harm the dyes.
 We advise rotating rugs once or twice a year to minimize wear from sunlight, traffic patterns, and furniture.

 Cleaning.
-Professionally cleaning oriental carpets is always a good idea.
+Professional commercial cleaning on oriental carpets is always a good idea.
 It removes embedded dust and grit and restores luster to the pile.
+Carpet cleaning minneapolis provides an alternative option if you’re looking for a method that omits the use of harsh chemicals that may cause irritation.
 Do not use self-service machines or commercial carpet cleaners; hand-knotted woolen carpets need specially formulated cleansing agents to protect the wool’s lanolin and dyes.
 We recommend cleaning every three to five years, more often if you have kids, pets, or a high traffic area.

 Unraveling.
 If the fringes, ends, or selvages of your rug begin to unravel, try to secure them as best you can and seek professional help before you lose your rug bit by bit.
 This is another case where an ounce of prevention (a $40 repair) is worth a pound of cure (a $500 restoration).